 In the state of Texas, there are multiple laws on the books concerning operating a motor vehicle while under the influence.
-There are specific statutes for impaired driving, driving while intoxicated, boating while intoxicated, and drug related DWI's.
+There are specific statutes for impaired driving, driving while intoxicated, boating while intoxicated, and drug-related DWI’s.
 Not only will the primary offense of operating a vehicle while intoxicated be aggressively prosecuted, but you may also have to deal with enhanced penalties if certain other factors were present during the alleged offense.

 These factors can include if a minor was in the care, if you had an open container, or if there was an injury.
-There are also expanded penalties for if property was damaged while driving under the influence.
+There are also expanded penalties if the property was damaged while driving under the influence.
 This could mean hitting another car, running into a streetlight, or damaging a place of residence.
 Even if your case did not involve any kind of personal injury, the prosecutors look very closely at any DUI case that involves accidents or property damage.

 Reports published by Texas governmental agencies show that DUI accidents comprise nearly 40 percent of all vehicle crashes involving a fatality.
 Of those vehicle crashes that result in personal injury each year in the United States, nearly 10% involve alcohol.
 In 2002 alone, DUI accidents killed more than 17,000 people.

 By simply looking at the statistics above, it is obvious that law enforcement is extremely vigilant when it comes to assessing all the factors in a DWI case.
 Considering the potential for harsh sentencing when it comes to a DWI with property damage, working with a qualified criminal defense attorney is of paramount importance if you want to successfully fight the charges that have been levied against you.